segmentio/analytics-edge/packages/edge-sdk/README.md

 ## Getting Started

+**Alpha Release Notice:** Edge SDK for Cloudflare Workers is in its alpha phase, meaning changes and improvements are ongoing.
+Your feedback is invaluable in shaping its evolution.
+Please be aware that features and functionality might evolve as we progress.

 Edge SDK requires you to setup a Cloudflare Worker.
 You can choose one of the following two methods to setup your worker:

 ### Running as a full reverse proxy on your main domain